-Pre-processed air dried ties are to be cut to length per Section B of Material Handling Grading Rules and Guidelines at timber treating plant.
+Pre-processed air dried ties are to be cut to length as per Section B of Material Handling Grading Rules and Guidelines.

 Grade Ties to be cut square at the ends.
 Ties that cannot be properly double-end trimmed at the treating plant are subject to rejection or degrade.